debug-ito/jQluster/doc/protocol.md

 `select_and_get` message tells a remote node ("Bob") to execute some operation and report back its result.

-Currently `body.eval_code` is a JavaScript string that is evaluated by the remote node.
+`body.eval_code` is a JavaScript string that is evaluated by the remote node.
+The remote node then replies with the result of the code.

 Note that this message type may be deprecated in the future because evaluating arbitrary code (`body.eval_code`) is dangerous.